KYOTO-OSAKA SIGHTSEEING PASS

 3. Enjoy Kansai with your Kyoto-Osaka Sightseeing Pass!

-(Please note that we will not provide a refund you once the e-ticket link has been put in use).
+(Please note that we will not provide a refund once the e-ticket link has been sent to you).

 • One QR code can hold information for up to 4 passengers.

-• Please disable dark mode and increase brightness when scanning the e-ticket.
+• Please disable dark mode and increase the brightness on your device when scanning the e-ticket.

 qr code kyoto osaka sightseeing pass 1